bdwgc/bdwgc/docs/gcdescr.md

 ## Thread support

 We support several different threading models.
-Unfortunately Pthreads, the only reasonably well standardized thread model, supports too narrow an interface for conservative garbage collection.
-There appears to be no completely portable way to allow the collector to coexist with various Pthreads implementations.
-Hence we currently support only the more common Pthreads implementations.
+Unfortunately pthreads, the only reasonably well standardized thread model, supports too narrow an interface for conservative garbage collection.
+There appears to be no completely portable way to allow the collector to coexist with various pthreads implementations.
+Hence we currently support only the more common pthreads implementations.

 In particular, it is very difficult for the collector to stop all other threads in the system and examine the register contents.
-This is currently accomplished with very different mechanisms for some Pthreads implementations.
+This is currently accomplished with very different mechanisms for some pthreads implementations.
-For Linux/HPUX/Tru64, Solaris and Irix it sends signals to individual Pthreads and has them wait in the signal handler.
+For Linux/HPUX/Tru64, Solaris and Irix it sends signals to individual pthreads and has them wait in the signal handler.

-The Linux and Irix implementations use only documented Pthreads calls, but rely on extensions to their semantics.
+The Linux and Irix implementations use only documented pthreads calls, but rely on extensions to their semantics.
 The Linux implementation `pthread_stop_world.c` file relies on only very mild extensions to the `pthreads` semantics, and already supports a large number of other UNIX-like